 4. Nuts and Seeds

-You might not think of nuts and seeds as high-protein foods, but pound-for-pound,dry roasted nuts and seeds are not just satisfyingly crunchy, they’re regarded as foods high in protein.
+You might not think of nuts and seeds as high-protein foods, but pound for pound, dry roasted nuts and seeds are not just satisfyingly crunchy, they’re regarded as foods high in protein.

 A typical selection of mixed nuts contains 5.5 grams of protein per ounce, while almonds have 6 grams per ounce, and pumpkin seeds have 5.2 grams per ounce.
 But the true heavy hitter of this category is peanuts, which clock in at 6.9 grams of protein per ounce.

 Yep, those steamed soybean pods you eat at a sushi dinner are a high-protein food.
-With an impressive 18.4 grams of protein per cup, edamame are an easy mainstay if you’re looking for portable, high-protein snacks.
+With an impressive 18.4 grams of protein per cup, edamame is an easy mainstay if you’re looking for portable, high-protein snacks.

 Edamame is also one of the few plant-based complete protein sources, which is great news for vegans and vegetarians.